PlanktoScope/forklift/README.md

 ![Photograph of a forklift being used to move stacks of cardboard boxes on a pallet](https://images.rawpixel.com/image_1000/cHJpdmF0ZS9sci9pbWFnZXMvd2Vic2l0ZS8yMDIyLTExL2ZsNDk3OTgwOTA2MjctaW1hZ2UuanBn.jpg)

-This repository provides `forklift-cli`, a command-line tool for installing, uninstalling, upgrading, and downgrading Pallet packages on a Docker Swarm Mode environment.
+This repository provides `forklift`, a command-line tool for installing, uninstalling, upgrading, and downgrading Pallet packages on a Docker Swarm Mode environment.

 ## Usage
 TBD